cvg/limap/docs/tutorials/sfm.rst

 * ``database.db`` - the COLMAP database, holding keypoints and their matches
 * ``structure_database.db`` - the structure database, holding 2D lines, groups and their associations

-For SfM the entry point is :py:meth:`limap.runners.structure_frontend_from_images`, which takes the image directory and an in-memory ``pycolmap.Reconstruction``.
+For SfM the entry point is :py:func:`limap.runners.structure_frontend_from_images`, which takes the image directory and an in-memory ``pycolmap.Reconstruction``.
 It has to be in memory: COLMAP's on-disk model format drops unposed frames, which is precisely what we have at this stage.

 .. note::

-   ``python -m limap.cli.structure_frontend`` is the *posed* variant (:py:meth:`limap.runners.structure_frontend_from_model`), intended for the pipelines in :doc:`triangulation`.
+   ``python -m limap.cli.structure_frontend`` is the *posed* variant (:py:func:`limap.runners.structure_frontend_from_model`), intended for the pipelines in :doc:`triangulation`.
 It requires a COLMAP model and cannot be used for SfM from scratch.

 The detectors, matchers and their options are shared with the mapping pipelines; see :doc:`line2d` and :doc:`groups`.